-TITLE PARTY ROLE DURING CONSTRUCTION ROLE DURING OPERATION Project Special Purpose Vehicle (SPV) to Assume ultimate responsibility N/A Company be confirmed once registered Grid Eskom N/A Assume Connection ultimate Owner responsibility Project To be appointed by proponent Construction management N/A Manager Contractor's Balance of Plant Contractor Project management N/A Project Manager Main There will be multiple contracts Main Contractor will undertake day N/A Contractor/s Environmental Officer placed and managed by the Contractor's Project Manager for the construction phase.
-These will cover civil earthworks and concrete, structural mechanical and electrical / instrumentation (CI).
-Then there could also be the construction camp management contract.
-To be appointed by Main Contractors covering aspects such as civil earthworks and concrete, structural mechanical and electrical / instrumentation (CI).
-Day to day environmental responsibility, point of contact for N/A E. P. Communication T. I ECO A 1 Environmental To be appointed by proponent Monthly audits Annual audits Control Officer Community To be appointed by Main • Monthly Audits Liaison Officer Contractors responsibility, point of contact for landowners and I&APs Determining Authority National Department of Environmental Affairs (DEA) Conduct site visits when necessary.
+TITLE PARTY ROLE DURING CONSTRUCTION ROLE DURING OPERATION Project Company Special Purpose Vehicle (SPV) to be confirmed once registered Assume ultimate responsibility N/A Grid Connection Owner Eskom N/A Assume ultimate responsibility Project Manager To be appointed by proponent Construction management N/A Contractor's Project Manager Balance of Plant Contractor Project management N/A Main Contractor/s placed and managed by the Contractor's Project Manager for the construction phase.
+These will covering aspects such as civil earthworks and concrete, structural mechanical and electrical / N/A Environmental Officer To be appointed by Main Contractors Day to day environmental responsibility, point of contact for ECO N/A Environmental Control Officer To be appointed by proponent Monthly audits Annual audits Community Liaison Officer To be appointed by Main Contractors Day to day environmental responsibility, point of contact for landowners and I&APs Monthly Audits Determining Authority National Department of Environmental Affairs (DEA) Conduct site visits when necessary.
 Conduct site visits when necessary